 A land purchase agreement is a contract used for selling land from one person or entity to another.
 It identifies the names of the buyer and seller, the amount of money the land is selling for, the date the closing will occur, and other terms and conditions the buyer and seller agree to follow.

 Also known as a:

-- Land contract;
+- Land contract

-- Land sale contract.
+- Land sale contract

 The term “land contract” often refers to installment contracts, which are a type of purchase agreement in which the seller of the land finances the deal themselves.
 Instead of having the buyer pay cash, go through a bank, or acquire funding from another third (3rd) party, they make regular payments to the seller until the full price of the land is paid for.

-The number of “usable” acres a plot of land has will impact the land’s value far more than the gross number of acres that exist on the property.
-What constitutes as “usable” can vary, although it is generally considered to be land that can be used for industrial/agricultural purposes (such as farmland) or land that is suitable for building residential or commercial structures.
+The number of “usable” acres a plot of land has will impact the land’s value far more than the gross number of acres on the property.
+What constitutes “usable” can vary, although it is generally considered to be land that can be used for industrial/agricultural purposes (such as farmland) or land that is suitable for building residential or commercial structures.
 “Unusable” land includes any type of land that offers little value, due to it being unsuitable for building or resources.
 This can include drainage ditches, wetlands, sidewalks, and steep terrain (to name a few).